 - Boil the edamame for 2 mins.
 Drain and right away place under cold running water or put into a bowl with ice-cold water to stop the cooking process.

-- Drain and place the asparagus and edamame on a dry tea towel so that extra water is sopped up by the tea towel.
+- Drain and place the vegetables on a dry tea towel so that extra water is sopped up by the tea towel.

-- Add the asparagus and edamame to a large salad bowl.
+- Add the vegetables to a large bowl.
 Add the onions, along with the vinegar into the bowl.

 - Add the sesame seed oil, and chopped chili to the bowl.
 Mix everything well.

 - Add more salt and pepper to taste.
 Toss to combine everything.

 - Sprinkle the sesame seeds on the salad and serve immediately.

 - – The salad can be stored in an air tight container in the fridge for up to one day.

 Can you eat raw Asparagus?

 Yes, you can, but it’s even better when blanched.
 Boil a large pot of water and simply boil the asparagus for about three minutes.
 Drain the asparagus right away and run it under really cold water or drop it into a bowl with some ice water.
 This is to stop the cooking process right away.